 Housing is a basic human right and requirement for good health.
-According to the United Nations the right to housing is protected under international law and Canada has endorsed such rights guaranteeing “an adequate standard of living… including adequate food, clothing and housing.”1 Likewise, the Ottawa Charter for Health Promotion identifies shelter as a basic prerequisite for health.
+According to the United Nations’ Universal Declaration Of Human Rights the right to housing is protected under international law, and Canada has endorsed such rights guaranteeing “an adequate standard of living… including adequate food, clothing and housing.”
+Likewise, the Ottawa Charter for Health Promotion identifies shelter as a basic prerequisite for health.

 A report prepared by CMHA Ontario for the Ministry of Health and Long-Term care which identifies the value of employment and systemic challenges experienced by people with mental health conditions moving into the workforce.
 Multiple employment pathways currently available in Ontario are profiled and opportunities for program improvement are identified.
 (April, 2012)

 Misperceptions about the relationship between mental health, mental illnesses and violence contribute significantly to stigma, discrimination and social exclusion.
 Studies indicate that people living with mental health conditions are no more likely to engage in violent behaviour than the general population (September, 2011)

 In the spring of 2010, Canadian Mental Health Association (CMHA), Ontario hosted an employment forum to bring together employment supports providers in Ontario and the government ministries that fund them.

 Proceedings from CMHA Ontario’s Employment Supports Forum, May 31 and June 1, 2010.

 A discussion paper of the Canadian Mental Health Association Ontario and Centre for Addiction and Mental Health which identifies barriers to employment for persons with mental health conditions.
 Six strategies are identified to improve educational and employment opportunities.
 (January, 2010)